1) Who is Vector?

 2) How does Vector find his way?
 Does this data go to the cloud?

 Vector navigates the world using his internal camera, accelerometer, gyroscope, and downward-facing cliff detectors, and a process called SLAM (simultaneous localization and mapping).
 This processing happens on the robot.
 Vector does not take or store pictures unless you ask him to do so.

 Yes.
 Give a command by voice for Vector to take a picture (“Hey Vector, take a picture”).
 You’ll hear a simulated shutter sound, and your picture will be taken and saved to Vector’s onboard memory.
 You can view the picture from the Vector App, and from there, delete, share, or save it to your phone or tablet.
-Your photos are not sent to or stored in the cloud.
+Your photos are not sent to or stored in Anki’s cloud.
 You can delete pictures saved to Vector anytime through the Vector app.
 Photos that you have Vector create are stored encrypted on the robot.

 Yes, you can turn Vector off anytime from a button on Vector’s back.
 When you turn Vector off, he is powered off.
-Vector will not detect or react to voice commands, the light on his back is off, and his sensors and camera are off.
+Vector will not detect or react to voice commands, the light on his back and camera are off.

 When you introduce yourself to Vector, he translates the face he sees into encoded facial features, a set of numbers not recognizable by a person.
 These numbers are stored locally on the robot and are not uploaded to Anki nor shared, and you can delete this information from Vector anytime (see below for instructions).